Trikos/Home-Assistant-Naming-Convention/README.md

 ---

+#### Entity ID naming convention:
+Entity IDs in Home Assistant have specific naming conventions that should be followed to ensure consistency and compatibility.
+Here are some important guidelines:

+- *<b>Lowercase Characters Only:</b>* Entity IDs must consist of lowercase characters and can include underscores.
+Using uppercase characters or other special characters in entity IDs is not allowed.
+  - Example of <b>valid</b> entity ID: `sensor.temperature_sensor`
+  - Example of <b>invalid</b> entity ID: `sensor.TemperatureSensor`

+- *<b>Use Descriptive Names:</b>* While keeping entity IDs short is helpful, it's also essential to make them descriptive.
+Choose names that clearly represent the entity's function or purpose.
+  - Example of a <b>good</b> entity ID: `sensor.living_room_temperature`
+  - Example of a <b>less descriptive</b> entity ID: `sensor.temp1`

+- *<b>Avoid Special Characters:</b>* Do not use special characters, spaces, or punctuation marks in entity IDs.
+Stick to alphanumeric characters and underscores.
+  - Example of <b>valid</b> entity ID: `sensor.office_thermostat`
+  - Example of <b>invalid</b> entity ID: `sensor/kitchen@temperature`

+---
 ### Special Considerations for Device Control Location vs. Function

 In some cases, a device such as a switch may be physically located in one room but is used to control a device in another location.
 When naming these entities, you have two approaches: